← Back to wiki

 Flavor Profile

 Nutty and sweet with warm, toasty notes that intensify with roasting.
 Black sesame seeds have a deeper, smokier character.
 Ground into tahini, the texture becomes rich and creamy with a slightly bitter finish.
 Whole seeds provide a satisfying tiny crunch.
-The aroma when toasting is distinctive -- warm and inviting.
+The aroma when toasting is warm and distinctive.

 The Science

-• Sesamin modulates hepatic cholesterol metabolism independently of statin pathway
+• Sesamin modulates hepatic cholesterol metabolism via PPARα and eNOS pathways, independently of the statin (HMG-CoA reductase) mechanism.

 Key Nutrients